servatj/api-gateway-typescript/README.md

 # API Gateway

-A TypeScript-based API Gateway for routing requests to microservices including Auth, Transcriber, and Compliance services.
+A TypeScript-based API Gateway for routing requests to microservices including Auth and Transcriber services.

 ## Features